zhongxingyu/zhongxingyu.github.io/index.md

-My general research interests are in programming language, software engineering, and machine learning, in particular I am excited about working at the intersection between them.
+My general research interests are in programming language, software engineering, and formal methods.
 My current research program has a particular focus on the areas of [program synthesis](https://www.microsoft.com/en-us/research/wp-content/uploads/2017/10/program_synthesis_now.pdf) and [program repair](https://hal.archives-ouvertes.fr/hal-01206501/file/survey-automatic-repair.pdf), and the research goal is to make programming easier and programs more robust.